polymercreative/SBS-Alpha-Packer/README.md

 ## Installation

-- Download and unzip `SBS-Alpha-Packer-main.zip`.
+- Download the project and unzip it.
 - Run `Setup.bat` to install or update dependencies.
 Windows Defender may flag this here but you can select `More Info` and then `Run Anyway` to ignore this.

 ## Usage